-Statements made on the Absolutely OXYGEN website have not been evaluated by the Food and Drug Administration.
+Statements made on the Absolutely Oxygen Telluride llc website have not been evaluated by the Food and Drug Administration.

-Absolutely OXYGEN, and associated equipment suppliers are not represented to diagnose, treat, prevent any disease or medical problem.
+Absolutely Oxygen Telluride llc, and associated equipment suppliers are not represented to diagnose, treat, prevent any disease or medical problem.

 Telluride Medical Center offers 24 hr ER Service on 970 728 3848